 In getting to know Tom (N.T.)
-Wright, and in reading much of his work, he has become my favorite contemporary New Testament scholar.
+Wright, and in reading much of his work, he has become one of my favorite contemporary New Testament scholars (just after Craig Keener).
 You can find many of my favorite titles by Bruce and Wright in my Best 100 Christian Books Ever Written and my Best 100 Academic Christian Books & Commentaries pages.

 Unfortunately, I never had the pleasure of meeting F.F.
 Bruce.
 But I am happy to have met and befriended Tom Wright.

 With that as a background, what follows is my interview with N.T.
 Wright on his book, Simply Jesus.
 I own virtually all of Wright’s works in my study, and Simply Jesus has quickly become my favorite “N.T.
 Wright book.”

 Every follower of Jesus should get a copy and read it.
 Especially those of you who are moving beyond evangelical.

 One final note.
 N.T.
 Wright is someone who is not afraid to challenge the status quo.
 In this regard, I both resonate with and support him.
 And I’ve intentionally played “devil’s advocate” on some of the questions as I wanted Tom to have a safe platform in which to respond to “the gainsayers.”